 AddressCherry Beach, Toronto, ON, Canada

 Toronto is blessed with some great beaches as evidenced by how busy they can get come summertime.
-Cherry Beach, Sunnyside, Ward’s Island Beach, Bluffer’s Beach and Kew-Balmy Beach are some of the best for swimming or sunbathing.
+Cherry Beach, Sunnyside, Ward’s Island Beach, Bluffer’s Beach, and Kew-Balmy Beach are some of the best for swimming or sunbathing.
 Depending on which beach you visit, there’s also the option for kayaking or stand-up paddle boarding.

-Take in the Views from the CN Tower
+Take in the Views From the CN Tower

 AddressCN Tower, 301 Front St W, Toronto, ON M5V 2T6, Canada

 Depending on your threshold for thrill-seeking, you can go one step further than the CN Tower’s LookOut Level or Glass Floor and try EdgeWalk.
-This adventure is the first of its kind in North America and has you doing a hands-free walk around the main pod of the tower, 116 storeys above the ground.
+This adventure is the first of its kind in North America and has you doing a hands-free walk around the main pod of the tower, 116 stories above the ground.